Senator switches parties: Says GOP she loved 'no longer exists'

 Senator switches parties: Says GOP she loved ‘no longer exists’

-Senator Dawn Addiego, after eight years of serving the 8th legislative district as a Republican, says she's switching parties.
+State Sen. Dawn Addiego, after eight years of serving the 8th Legislative District as a Republican, says she's switching parties.

 "My core values that originally drew me to the Republican Party have not changed, but the party which once echoed the vision of Ronald Reagan no longer exists," Addiego said in a statement posted to her Facebook page Monday afternoon.